00

 Here is a marketing automation workflow example:

-Order confirmation automation workflow
+Order confirmation automation workflow chart

 4. Cross-sell/ upsell automation workflow